aaron-dv/aaron-dv/README.md

 I'm an aspiring software developer from Cape Town, South Africa, who is making a career change from the aviation industry.

-I’ve recently completed a 9-week data science bootcamp with [Le Wagon](https://github.com/LeWagon) & am now busy with a few other courses to further upskill myself🌱
+I’ve completed a 9-week data science bootcamp with [Le Wagon](https://github.com/LeWagon) & am now busy with a few other courses to further upskill myself 🌱

 You'll find all my projects here, documenting some of the interests & experiments that I've explored so far in tech.